KevinTvT/IBKeywordSearch/README.md

 Step 2: Follow the instructions [here](https://phoenixnap.com/kb/install-java-macos) <br>
 Step 3: Download the file from this [link](IBKeywordSearch-1.0.dmg) <br>

+After downloading and moving application to the Applications folder, when attempting to open the application there are a few privacy settings the user must change.
+If the alert "IBKeywordSearch can't be opened because Apple cannot check for malicious software" shows up go to System Preferences > Privacy & Security.
+Then scroll to the bottom to the Security section.
+Find the button that says "Open Anyways" next to this block of text: "IBKeywordSearch was blocked from use because it is not from an identified developer."
+Afterwards, in order for the program to work it must be given access to folders by the user, this will pop up in the form of an alert saying: "IBKeywordSearch would like access to files in your Downloads folder."

 ![Screenshot of change folders tab](/img/changeFolder.png)<br>
 After running the file it will ask for access to the Downloads folder, if you don't give the program access you will need to add the tests to a different folder and then change the location that the program is trying to access the tests from.